Skip to the main content.

 Property Due Diligence

-Once you commit to funding all or part of the loan, you’ll have time to do your due diligence on the property prior to loan docs being drafted and funding to take place.
+Once you commit to funding all or part of the loan, you’ll have time to do your due diligence on the property prior to the drafting of loan docs and funding.

 For investors who prefer loans within driving distance from where they live, this gives them an opportunity to drive the property.

-If it’s listed for sale, some of FCTD’s lenders are licensed Realtors who will contact the listing and/or selling agents, requesting a time for a 5-10 minute walkthrough of the property.
-Some lenders will meet the Realtor at the property or will just use their Supra key to check the property, as is the case with vacant properties.
+If it’s listed for sale, some of FCTD’s lenders are licensed real estate agents who will contact the listing and/or selling agents, requesting a time for a 5-10 minute walkthrough of the property.
+Some lenders will meet the agent at the property or just use their Supra key to check the property, as is the case with vacant properties.

-One of our lenders who runs a family office, makes it a requirement to meet the borrower at the property.
+One of our lenders who runs a family office makes it a requirement to meet the borrower at the property.
 Usually, these site visits are uneventful and are exactly what the borrower has represented to FCTD and the lender.
-However, there was one site visit in 2015 or 2016 where the lender called and said he’s not doing the loan after meeting the borrower because his story changed from the property being a flip (business-purpose loan) to wanting to move in (consumer loan) and sell their existing home.
-Their family office only funds business-purpose loans.
+However, there was one site visit around 2015 where the lender called to back out of the loan after meeting the borrower, whose story changed from the property being a flip (business-purpose loan) to wanting to move in (consumer loan) and sell their existing home.
+This family office only funds business-purpose loans.

 Drafting Loan Docs, Funding, and Recording the Loan